LRDOC/SteamPlayerCount/README.md

-# Active Steam Users Dashboard
+# Steam Player Count Dashboard
 This project pulls both current players in games from Steam using SteamAPIs as well as historical player count exported from SteamDB.info

 ## Requirements